mucherino/teaching/lowlevel/matrix-by-matrix.md

 be found in the particular way memory caching works.
 Modern CPUs are in fact equipped with many cache memories, at different levels, where data transferred from the main memory (RAM) are stored before being finally transferred to the core registers.
+On their way to the registers, the data are initially stored in the L3 cache, which is common to all CPU cores in the drawing below.
+Subsequently, the data are transferred to the L2 cache, and then to the L1 cache, both specifically serving the cores that have requested such data.
+The core registers finally receive the data from the corresponding L1 caches.
+Naturally, when data are transferred in the other direction, i.e. from the registers to the RAM, the opposite path through the cache memories is taken.

-This particular architecture takes advantage of the fact that, in general, when an algorithm has used a given piece of data, then it is likely to use a piece of data that *is stored in memory very close to the one used before*.
+This particular data transfer strategy takes advantage of the fact that, in general, when an algorithm has just used a given piece of data, then it is very likely it will subsequently need to use another piece of data that *lies in memory very close to the one used before*.

 ![The schematic representation of the CPU](./CPU.png)

-At first sight, this might seem to be always the case for our simple algorithm for matrix multiplications, i.e.~one may think that the three involved matrices may permanently stay in the cache memories.
-It is important to point out, however, that these memories are relatively small (in fact, the larger they are, the slower they become), and hence, when the size of our squared matrices becomes too large, they cannot fit anymore into the cache memories.
-As a consequence, parts of the three matrices need to be loaded back and forth from and to the main memory.
-This data transfer is the cause of an important reduction on the performances of the algorithm. **How many seconds out the 40 seconds reported above are therefore spent by transferring data?** Try to guess!
+This might seem to be always the case for our simple algorithm for matrix
+multiplications: once loaded in the cache, the three matrices are going to stay in the cache as long as our algorithm is running?
+No, this is actually not possible, even for relatively small matrices.
+In fact, cache memories are normally small in size, because in fact, the larger they are, the slower they become.
+In general, therefore, the three matrices cannot entirely fit in the cache memories.
+As a consequence, during the execution of our simple algorithm, parts of the three matrices will have to be loaded back and forth from and to the main memory.
+This data transfer is the cause of an important reduction on the performances of our algorithm. **How many seconds out the 40 seconds reported above are actually spent by transferring data?** Try to guess!

 ## Block algorithm